Ishant2362/Movie-Project-SQL-/README.md

 # INTRODUCTION :-

-#This is a project sample database designed for the movie industry.
+-> This is a project sample database designed for the movie industry.
-#It focuses on managing and retrieving data related to movies, aiming to answer common questions that movie enthusiasts might have.
+-> It focuses on managing and retrieving data related to movies, aiming to answer common questions that movie enthusiasts might have.
-#The database structure facilitates queries about actors, genres, directors, movies, reviews, ratings, and more.
+-> The database structure facilitates queries about actors, genres, directors, movies, reviews, ratings, and more.

 # KEY HIGHLIGHTS :-